 When I moved to the Quad Cities with my husband, there were not any jobs in student affairs open, so I found a job at Handicapped Development Center working as a case manager.
 I loved working with mentally and physically handicapped individuals but was very eager to obtain a position at a university.
 I was extremely lucky to find a position a year later at SAU in the Career Center.
 I immediately felt welcome at the university and was grateful to work at such a great place.

 Outside of the Career Center, I enjoy spending time with my family, cooking, and reading.
 I don't have time for much else, because I am usually chasing a little one around.

 I do a variety of things at the Career Center.
 I help students who are undecided in their major by administering several inventories and discussing their interests, values, and skills.
-I help students with the graduate school admissions process.
-In addition, I coach students on resume and cover letter writing.
-I assist with mock interviews as needed.
-I also have the opportunity to help maintain our website and assist with marketing.
-Finally, I assist with the special events.
+For those headed to graduate school, I help with that process.